lbenz730/NCAA_Hoops/README.md

   * __bubble.csv:__ Bracket metrics for the first 16 teams missing the field as at-large bids.
   * __resumes.csv:__ Subset of bracket metrics (resume evaluation, strength of record, wins above bubble) produced by __record_evaluator.R__.
   * __rpi.csv:__ Projected end of season RPI for each team.
 Produced by __rpi.R__.
+  * __historical/:__ A collection of files used to predict NCAA Tournament seed from the various metrics in this directory.
 * __Info/:__ A collection of information used to adjust model weights and determine postseason status.
   * __conferences.csv:__ List of teams with their conference, postseason eligibility status, and elimination status from automatic bid contention.
   * __mins.csv:__ Percentage of team's 2016-17 minutes returning during the 2017-18 season.
 Acquired from [Bart Tovrik](http://www.barttorvik.com/returningmins.php).